When Vision Fails: Text Attacks Against ViT and OCR

 The experimental evaluation of visual text adversarial examples requires examining two claims: first, that the adversarial examples effectively degrade the performance of a broad set of models, and second, that the adversarial examples do not affect human comprehension.

 To examine the first claim, we will generate adversarial examples for an OCR model and measure performance degradation.
 We will then place this model into a pipeline that renders text input, performs OCR, and then calls the downstream model for both machine translation and toxic content detection and evaluate the performance of adversarial examples.
 Next, we will craft and measure adversarial examples for a ViT performing machine translation directly on rendered text.
 Finally, we will demonstrate an extension of these attacks to a neural encoder model performing question answering.
 A summary of the experimental results is given in \Cref{tbl:attack-perf}.
 These results are presented over varying budgets in \Cref{fig:evaluation}, with additional metric-specific visualizations given in \Cref{fig:trocr,fig:translation,fig:toxic,fig:visrep,fig:canine} in the Appendix.
 We note that since the concept of visual text adversarial examples is new, there are no direct baseline metrics in the literature against which to compare these results.

-To examine the effect on human comprehension, we will present a user study in which participants are evaluated for their understanding of the adversarial examples produced in the previous experiments.

 All adversarial examples were generated on a cluster of machines each equipped with a Tesla P100 GPU and Intel Xeon Silver 4110 CPU running Ubuntu.
 We followed \Cref{alg:advexamples} for example generation, selecting a a population size of 32, 10 iterations, a crossover probability of 0.7, a differential weight dithering from 0.5 to 1, and a varying budget ranging from 0 to 5.
 Where applicable, we select chrF~\citep{popovic-2015-chrf} as the similarity metric $\mathcal{S}$.
 For each experiment, we generate 500 adversarial examples for each budget value.
-Perturbations are generated from the subset of diacritical marks in Unicode supported by the Microsoft Arial Unicode font~\cite{ms_arialuni}, which is \texttt{U+300}-\texttt{U+346} and \texttt{U+360}-\texttt{U+361}.
+Perturbations are generated from the subset of diacritical marks in Unicode supported by the Microsoft Arial Unicode font~\citep{ms_arialuni}, which is \texttt{U+300}-\texttt{U+346} and \texttt{U+360}-\texttt{U+361}.
 All datasets and models used are publicly available for research purposes.
-All experimental code and results are made available at \href{https://github.com/nickboucher/diacritics}{github.com/nickboucher/diacritics}.
+All experimental code and results are made available for future research at \href{https://github.com/nickboucher/diacritics}{github.com/nickboucher/diacritics}.